Schools Rule Marin is helping our already well-regarded schools even better!

 Contact me if you'd like additional information regarding 405 Goodhill Road, the Wall Street Journal's House of the Day in Marin County, or if I can assist you with the purchase...

-secured through the FHA's Streamlined 203(k) Limited Repair "Rehab" Program.
+Navigating the FHA's Streamlined 203(k) Limited Repair Program